-Having three different titles, Commander, Amphibious Force U.S. SEVENTH Fleet/Amphibious Group ONE/Task Force 76 is responsible for conducting expeditionary warfare operations to support a full range of theater contingencies, ranging from humanitarian and disaster relief operations, to full combat operations.
+Having three different titles, Commander, Amphibious Force U.S. SEVENTH Fleet/Expeditionary Strike Group Seven/Task Force 76 is responsible for conducting expeditionary warfare operations to support a full range of theater contingencies, ranging from humanitarian and disaster relief operations, to full combat operations.

 No matter the size of the conflict, no matter what the escalation of the international situation, the expeditionary warfare capabilities of CTF 76 provides a complete spectrum of a multi-purpose force - a range of options from which the action can be tailored to any situation.